Predictions of the collapse of the Soviet Union: Raymond Aron

 I know of only one person who came close to getting it right: Raymond Aron, the French philosopher and liberal anti-Communist.
 In a talk on the Soviet threat that I heard him give in the 1980s at the International Institute for Strategic Studies in London, he reminded the audience of Machiavelli's observation in The Prince that 'all armed prophets have conquered and all unarmed ones failed.'
 But what happens, Aron asked, if the prophet, having conquered and then ruled by force of arms, loses faith in his own prophecy?
 In the answer to that question, Aron suggested, lay the key to understanding the future of the Soviet Union.

 Ravi Batra

 The economist Ravi Batra predicted the collapse of the USSR in his 1978 book The Downfall of Capitalism and Communism.

 Randall Collins

-In 1980 the sociologist Randall Collins presented his paper "The future decline of the Russian empire" at the University of South Florida and at Columbia University and published his predictions in the book "Weberian sociological theory" (1986).
+In 1980 the sociologist Randall Collins presented his paper "The future decline of the Russian empire" at the University of South Florida and at Columbia University.
+He later published his predictions in the book "Weberian sociological theory" (1986).